 Other symptoms include meningitis, encephalitis, stroke, paralysis, Bell's Palsy, Acute Myelitis, wrongful death, and hearing loss.

-If we can determine that you have a valid shingles vaccine claim, you could be entitled to compensation which would assist with paying medical bills, lost work wages, pain and suffering, and various other damages.
+If our vaccine injury lawyers can determine that you have a valid shingles vaccine claim, you could be entitled to compensation which would assist with paying medical bills, lost work wages, pain and suffering, and various other damages.
 All cases will be reviewed on a contingency fee basis, meaning there are no out-of-pocket expenses to hire our team, and we receive no attorney fees unless the case is successful.
 To have you or your family members' case reviewed, request a free consultation and claim evaluation.
+If you want to learn more about our settlement victories for vaccine injury clients, click on the link below to see a detailed table for compensation amounts for various injuries and vaccines.